SOLEGUIDE

 Why Is Summer Harder for Children With Orthotics?

-Summer creates a perfect storm for families managing children's orthotics.
-Open-toe shoes and sandals lack the enclosed heel, removable insole, and adjustable fastening that orthotic devices require.
+Summer is tough for families managing children's orthotics.
+Open-toe shoes and sandals lack the enclosed heel, removable insole, and adjustable fastening that orthotic devices need.
 The lightest, coolest footwear is almost always the least compatible.

-The good news is that there are practical warm-weather options that work with orthotics.
-None of them are perfect, but they represent genuine compromises between comfort, compatibility, and appearance.
+There are practical warm-weather options that work with orthotics, though.
+None are perfect, but they offer workable compromises between comfort, compatibility, and appearance.

 What Practical Options Are There?